 Honesty is the best policy when crossing the border of Canada and USA map.
 Declare all goods you are bringing into the country, including gifts, souvenirs, and items purchased abroad.
 Failure to declare goods can result in fines, penalties, and even seizure of your items.

 Be aware of the duty-free allowances for goods purchased in the other country.
-These allowances vary depending on your citizenship and the length of your stay.
-Familiarize yourself with the restrictions on certain items, such as firearms, alcohol, and tobacco.
+Consider this: these allowances vary depending on your citizenship and the length of your stay.
+Now, familiarize yourself with the restrictions on certain items, such as firearms, alcohol, and tobacco.
 It's always better to err on the side of caution and declare any items you are unsure about.

 Be Prepared for Questions